Skip to content

 }

-The daemon presents the join token (issued through AdminService.CreateJoinToken or prexorctl token create) along with its chosen node_id.
-On success, the controller returns:
+One unary RPC.
+The daemon presents the join token (minted by AdminService.CreateJoinToken or prexorctl token create) and its chosen node_id.
+On success the controller mints a node certificate and returns:

-• pkcs12 — a PKCS#12 keystore containing the daemon’s freshly minted private key + signed certificate.
+• pkcs12 — a PKCS#12 keystore holding the daemon’s freshly minted private key and its CA-signed leaf certificate.

-• ca_certificate_pem — the controller’s internal CA cert; the daemon installs this as its trust anchor for future mTLS calls.
+• ca_certificate_pem — the controller’s internal CA certificate, which the daemon installs as its trust anchor for future mTLS calls.

 Trust model

-The CA cert is returned in-band in the response.
-This is safe because the join token itself is a high-entropy bearer secret issued out-of-band over an authenticated channel (operator → daemon host).
-A man-in-the-middle would need to know the join token to forge a matching response, which is precisely the threat model we trust the out-of-band channel to defend against.
+The CA certificate is returned in-band in the response.
+This is sound because the join token is a high-entropy bearer secret delivered out-of-band over an authenticated channel (operator → daemon host).
+An attacker would need the join token to forge a matching response — the exact secret the out-of-band channel protects.

-After any failure the daemon should surface a clear log line and exit non-zero — there’s no productive retry without a fresh token.
+After any failure the daemon should log clearly and exit non-zero — there is no productive retry without a fresh token.

 After bootstrap

-The daemon writes the keystore + CA cert to data/certs/, deletes the join token from its config, and switches to mTLS for every future gRPC call (DaemonService.Connect, etc.).
+The daemon writes the keystore and CA cert to its data/certs/ directory, drops the join token from its config, optionally saves cli_token as a CLI context, and switches to mTLS for every later call — DaemonService.Connect first.

 Next up